DanPorter/complex_array_viewer/README.md

 The axis of slicing can be choosen, and various options can be altered, including:

+- Mask the data below amplitudes of a value
 - View the log of the amplitudes
 - View the phases in Degrees (rather than phases)
 - View the absolute phases (|phase < 0|)
 - View the sin of the phases
+- View the differential
 - Colormap (cyclic colormaps are twilight and hsv)
 - Colormap limits